-prevent shifts into REVERSE.
-When at a complete stop, you may notice light shift efforts into REVERSE with the ignition key ON, and increased shift efforts into REVERSE with the ignition key OFF.
-This is normal operation of the transmission reverse inhibitor system.

-• Due to the high performance nature of your drivetrain, you may hear your transmission.
+- Your vehicle is equipped with a transmission reverse inhibitor system.
+When vehicle speed is greater than 3 mph (5 km/h), the reverse inhibitor activates to help prevent shifts into REVERSE.
+When at a complete stop, you may notice lighter shift efforts into REVERSE with the ignition key ON, as compared to the ignition key OFF position.
+This is normal operation of the transmission reverse inhibitor system. - Due to the high performance nature of your drivetrain, you may hear your transmission.
 This can be most noticeable when the vehicle is idling in NEUTRAL with the clutch engaged (clutch pedal released), but it may also be heard when driving at low engine RPM.
 Also, this may be more noticeable when the transmission is warm.
 This is a normal condition and is not an indication of a problem with your clutch or transmission.